Adem-Jabri/Shift-Poker/README.md

 ## Enjoy the Game

-If you want to enjoy the game, feel free to contact me at my email address: [adem.jabri@tu-dortmund.de](adem.jabri@tu-dortmund.de).
+If you want to enjoy the game, feel free to contact me at my email address: adem.jabri@tu-dortmund.de